hilbix/misc/wrap/README.md

 Environment mapper for SUID root programs.

+For a bit more generic program, see [`suid`](https://github.com/hilbix/suid)

 Example:
 ----------

-LD_PRELOAD does not work with SUID root programs because it is too dangerous for such a thing.
-Therefor to apply fixes like ../force_local/ to SUID root programs like VBoxManage you need a helper.  `wrap` does exactly this.
+`LD_PRELOAD` does not work with SUID root programs because it is too dangerous for such a thing.
+Therefor to apply fixes like `../force_local/` to SUID root programs like VBoxManage you need a helper.  `wrap` does exactly this.

 Instead invoking something like
 ```